tamagui/tamagui/next.md

 1.1

+- all: unset or way to unstyle things (unstyle: true)
 - https://github.com/mwood23/nx-tamagui-next-repro
 - #beatgig - popover not closing
 - fix alt themes to be more subtle and go less strong to more strong